atdd-bdd/GherkinExecutorForJava/README.md

 ### Introductory Example

 Here are a few introductory examples.
 You can view the `examples.feature` file in the main test directory and the associated files in the gherkinexecutor.Feature_Examples package in the test directory.
+The first scenario shows a calculation from Fahrenheit to
-Directory.
-The first scenario shows a calculation from Fahrenheit to Celsius.
+Celsius.
 When it is translated, three files are created - one is a unit test file, one is glue code which is revised to connect to the production code, and the third are the  data files which declare the class used to connect the unit test code to the glue code.